Samantha

 Victor uses the same hash function \( \mathcal{H} \) as Samantha to compute the fingerprint \( \mathcal{H}(m) \) of the message \( m \).

-If nobody has tampered with the content of the message Victor gets the same fingerprint as Samantha.
+If nobody has tampered with the content of the message, Victor gets the same fingerprint as Samantha.

-Victor verifies the signature of the fingerprint \( \mathcal{H}(m) \) where he uses the concatenation operation \( \| \).
+Victor verifies the signature of the fingerprint \( \mathcal{H}(m) \), using the concatenation operation \( \| \).

 Victor